abhishekraut1224/BlinkIt_Analysis_using_PowerBI/README.md

 #### Attachments
 🔹 Project Report (PDF): Detailed explanation of the project and visualizations for better understanding.
-🔹 Dataset: Use this dataset to create your own analysis or refer to it for project insights.
+🔹 Dataset: Use this dataset to create your analysis or refer to it for project insights.
 🔹 Power BI File (PBI): Explore the actual visualizations and analysis in Power BI.